Brahmin Solutions

 Since quality control is the more reactive approach, the first step it involves is identifying and remedying mistakes.
 This is where audits and testing come into play.

 You should periodically check your products for defects, issues, and subpar output.
-Then, you should identify the cause of these issues and put the right teams on solving the problem.
+Then, identify the cause of these issues and put the right teams on solving the problem.

 Define your testing procedures